smculliton/personal_imdb/README.md

 TO DO:
-- update sort alphabetically to have a button instead of a automatically sorting alphabetically
-- use query params for search methods
 - update to query params for all sort methods as well
 - refactor to move all methods to models
+- create model test for search extension methods
+- increase robustness for all model testing by testing two directors for each